How to Trade

 What is a Contract for Difference?

-A contract for difference is a contract drawn up between the “buyer” and “seller” of a particular asset or equity, that allows the two parties to speculate on the asset’s movement by agreeing on a SELL price at a later given date.
+A contract for difference is a contract drawn up between the “buyer” and “seller” of a particular A stock, commodity, currency, index or any other entity one may trade or invest in. or equity, that allows the two parties to speculate on the asset’s movement by agreeing on a SELL price at a later given date.

 What makes this arrangement different from other forms of financial trading is that a physical transfer of the asset’s ownership never actually takes place.

-Thus, the parties are able to benefit both from a high amount of leverage, as well as the fact that the trade is not taxed since there was no actual sale – just speculation.
+Thus, the parties are able to benefit both from a high amount of An investment provided by a broker or other provider alongside an investor’s investment, enabling ..., as well as the fact that the trade is not taxed since there was no actual sale – just speculation.

 Those Ambitious Brits